 Arranging your banking in Australia

 One of the things you’ll need to do is sort out your banking in Australia.
-The good news is this is likely to be a lot easier than you’d think – in fact with some banks you can open up an Australian bank account up to 12 months before you arrive (although you will need to show your ID in branch once you arrive in Australia).
+The good news is this is likely to be a lot easier than you’d think.
+Once you arrive in Australia, you can open up an everyday bank account online with Westpac and transfer money straight away into your new account.

 - As Australia’s first bank, Westpac has been helping customers bank securely for over 200 years